 We illustrate this phenomenon by an analysis shown in \autoref{fig:position}.
 Here, we investigate the position at which the ground truth answer appears in the top-$l$ retrieved words.
 Specifically, we calculate the recall of the gold answer within the initial $l$ retrieved words with GTR working with Wikipedia indexed in three different granularities.

-We show the results in \autoref{fig:position} and \autoref{fig:position-all} with $l$ ranging from 0 to 500 across all five datasets.
-For a fixed retrieved word budget, proposition retrieval demonstrates a higher success rate compared to sentence and passage retrieval methods.
-The most significant improvement of proposition retrieval over passage retrieval occurs within the range of 100-200 words, which corresponds to roughly 10 propositions, 5 sentences, or 2 passages.
-As the word count further increases, the recall rates of the three granularity converge since all question-relevant information is included in the retrieved text.
+We show the results in \autoref{fig:position} and \ref{fig:position-all} with $l$ ranging from 0 to 500 across all five datasets.
+For a fixed word retrieval budget, proposition retrieval shows a higher success rate than sentence and passage retrieval methods.
+The largest improvement of proposition retrieval over passage retrieval occurs within the range of 100-200 words, which corresponds to roughly 10 propositions, 5 sentences, or 2 passages.
+As word count increases, the recall rate of the three granularities converges, encompassing all relevant information.